papertank/origami-api/README.md

 # Origami API Package

 This package simplifies the process of setting up an API using Laravel 6.
-Many of the practices utilised in this package are courtesy of [Build APIs you Won’t Hate](https://leanpub.com/build-apis-you-wont-hate) by Phil Sturgeon.
+Many of the practices utilised in this package are courtesy of [Build APIs you Won't Hate](https://leanpub.com/build-apis-you-wont-hate) by Phil Sturgeon.

 ## Installation